magepages/mpdocs/docs/order-attributes/index.md

 ![](https://i.imgur.com/nLUAHQU.png)

-- `Media Image`: Customers can upload the image file (only include the image file, not docs file or PDF files, etc) that they want
+- `Media Image`: Customers can upload the image file (only include the image file, not docs file or PDF files, etc) that they want.
+Besides, it is possible to limit file upload size in **Maximum File Size** and file upload format in **Allow File Formats**
-- `Single File Attachment`: Customers can upload the attachment that they want
+- `Single File Attachment`: Customers can upload the attachment that they want.
+Besides, they can limit file upload size as well as file upload format by respectively filling in it in **Maximum File Size** field and **Allow File Formats** field.
 - `Content`: Customers can insert the image and enter the text as well as edit them with ease.

 ![](https://i.imgur.com/PsGFja6.png)